timiskhakov/timiskhakov.github.io/posts/vectorized-computations-and-simd.md

 Modern processors can do a quite similar thing that's called SIMD, which stands for single instruction, multiple data.
 SSE (Streaming SIMD Extensions) that implements this feature is an instruction set extension that was introduced by Intel in their Pentium 3 processor in 1999.
 It allowed programmers to operate on vectors containing 64 bits of data producing a result of the same size.
 That is, we could fit two integer values, each having a size of 32 bits, into a single vector.

-Over time every new processor model produced a more powerful instruction set bringing new extensions: SSE2, SSE3 and so on.
+Over time every new processor model brought along a more powerful extension: SSE2, SSE3 and so on.
 Nowadays modern CPUs have AVX (or Advanced Vector Extensions) allowing to operate on vectors that have a size of 256 bits.

-The approach of doing parallel computations on a single core is not new for other programming languages, but in our .NET world, it has appeared starting from .NET Framework 4.6 in 2015.
+The approach of doing parallel computations on a single core is not new for other programming languages, but in our .NET world it has appeared starting from .NET Framework 4.6 in 2015.

 We can reach the SIMD-enabled types through `System.Numerics` namespace.
 Even if our hardware doesn't support SIMD instructions, the types provide a software fallback.
 The type we are most interested in is `Vector<T>`.
 Its size depends on `T`.
 Since we have only 256 bits at our disposal we can pack 16 `byte`s, or 8 `int`s, or 4 `double`s into a single vector.

-But before we go any further with our example, let's explore how vectors work under the hood.
+Before we go any further with our example, let's explore how vectors work under the hood.
 We will write a simple example in which we add together two arrays containing 8 integers:
 ```csharp
 var array1 = new[] {1, 2, 3, 4, 5, 6, 7, 8};
 var array2 = new[] {1, 2, 3, 4, 5, 6, 7, 8};